 At long last, my Final Fantasy marathon ends here…for the time being anyway.
 And I have to say, it ended with a great game, bringing me back to my early days when I first played FF 8 and 7, as I described in my post about the first game.

 After playing through this game, I have come to the conclusion that Final Fantasy didn’t truly become great games until the PlayStation.
 I really enjoyed 7-9.
-The more advanced system with it’s “powerful” hardware allowed for some great story telling visually with the beautiful cut scenes and also the bigger space spread out on multiple discs allowed for more in game story told through a much larger world as well.
+The more advanced system with it’s “powerful” hardware allowed for some great story telling visually with the beautiful cut scenes, and the bigger space spread out on multiple discs allowed for more in game story told through a much larger world as well.

 FF9 was also void of any annoying things that plagued the series from 6 downward.
-There were only 2 cheap instant death encounters I met the whole game, and it was mainly due to cheap overpowered counter attacks.
+There were only 2 cheap instant death encounters I met the whole game, and it was mainly due to overpowered counter attacks.
 For once, I could go through the whole game without wanting to pull my hair out.

 Gone too are the obnoxious amounts of random encounters.
 Most games had you fighting endless amounts of battles for little experience.
 FF9 reversed that by having less battles with more experience, and that is just fine by me!